GPflow/GPflow/contributing.md

 ## Code Style
  - Python code should follow the pep8 style.
 To help with this, we suggest using a plugin for your editor.
  - Practise good code as far as is reasonable.
-The Google [python syle guide](https://google.github.io/styleguide/pyguide.html) is a good place to look for more information, as is (we hope!) reading the existing GPflow code.
+Simpler is usually better.
+Compicated language features (I'm looking at you, metaclasses) are out.
+Reading the existing GPflow code should give a good idea of the expected style.

 ## Pull requests and the master branch
 All code that is destined for the master branch of GPflow goes through a PR.
 Only a small number of people can merge PRs onto the master branch (currently James Hensman, Alex Matthews, Mark van der Wilk and Alexis Boukouvalas).